SoSe 25

 Class consists of a 90 min. lecture followed by a 90 min. team meeting.
 Rooms and times for team meetings are assigned at the beginning of the semester.
 You must be able to regularly participate in the team meetings.
 If you can't, do not sign up for this course.

+Attention: this course is organized externally and additional sign-up steps are required.
 Sign-up and further course information are available through a Google spreadsheet at https://amos.uni1.de – please declare your interest by filling out the course interest declaration survey as soon as it opens.

 Suggested reading